The Story of Copper Mountain College

 Traditionally, CMC has prepared area residents for transfer to private and state universities and colleges, and provides vocational training in accounting, administration of justice, automotive technology, fire science, nursing, early childhood education certification, and computer technology.
 Local pride in the “new” institution has forged closer bonds between the college and the business, education, and military sectors.
 Our students’ academic calendar can now be set so that it reflects that of the local Morongo Unified School District.

-CMC offers Associate degrees and certificate programs in 24 fields of study.
+CMC offers Associate degrees and certificate programs in 49 degrees and certificates.
 Classes are offered at the Joshua Tree Campus and in various other locations convenient to neighborhood residents.
 CMC’s Developmental Education program provides all adults of the Morongo Basin the opportunity to enroll in classes directed at completing a high school diploma and/or GED.
 Copper Mountain Colleges’ academic calendar includes a fall, spring, and summer session beginning in August, January, and June respectively.

 Some of the essential services that are offered to students, who attend CMC, include financial aid, registration, counseling, transfer empowerment, library, food service, and a bookstore.
 The Greenleaf Library provides a multitude of benefits to all residents of the local district.
 In addition to books, the library offers a computer study area with online access to assist students.